What happens when you hit send to send an email?

 When you hit send the email is transferred to the Email server (S1) using the SMTP protocol.

-The email server (S!) belongs to your email provider e.g.Yahoo.
+The email server (S1) belongs to your email provider e.g.Yahoo.

 The email server (S1) needs to deliver the email to the destination server (S2).

-Message transfer between email servers is done using SMTP.
+Message transfer between email servers is done using the SMTP protocol

 The destination server (S2) holds the recipients mailbox.